 3. Algorithmic Stablecoins

-These rely on computer algorithms and smart contracts to manage supply and demand — minting new coins when the price rises and burning them when it falls.
-They are the riskiest type.
-The 2022 collapse of TerraUSD (UST) — which wiped out $40 billion overnight — showed just how badly algorithmic stablecoins can fail.
+Rely on algorithms and smart contracts to manage supply and demand.
+The riskiest type — the 2022 collapse of TerraUSD (UST) wiped out $40 billion overnight.

-Think of it like: A central bank that controls a currency with code instead of policy — but with no government backing.
+Think of it like: A central bank controlling currency with code — but with no government backing.

 The Biggest Stablecoins in 2026